|

 Grande Anse - Terre de Bas

-The only beach of the Terre de Bas.
-It gets it’s name
+The only beach at Terre de Bas.
+It gets it’s name from

-from the hamlet of Grande Anse and is only 10 minutes
+the hamlet of Grande Anse and is only 10 minutes away

-away from the landing pier.
-It’s of white sand and there
+from the landing pier.
+It’s white sanded and there are a

 Ilet à Cabri

-In front of the hamlet of Terre-de-Haut, an island that
+In front of the hamlet of Terre-de-Haut, an island whose

-today is inhabited only by iguanas and goats.
-It was
+only inhabitants are iguanas and goats.
+It was military

-owned by the military up to the XX century, and used as
+owned up to the 20th century.
+It has been used as prison

-prison and leprosy camp.
-There are the remains of Fort
+and previously a leprosy hospital.
+There are the remains

-de Josephine that was built in XIX century on top of the
+of Fort de Josephine that was built in 19th century on

 It is an ideal island for snorkelling and can be reached